webix-hub/docs/data/pivot_chart/data_loading.md

 ~~~

-To load inline data after component init on some event, for instance, use the api/link/dataloader_parse.md function:
+To load inline data after component initialization on some event, for instance, use the api/link/dataloader_parse.md function:

 ~~~js
 $$("pivot").parse(pivot_dataset);